 I originally wrote this article in late 2017 and it’s now April 2022, my Samsung has served me well and is still working just fine with no faults.

 A judder is best described as a vertical or horizontal movement of a single frame or an object in the frame.
 The judder on my TV usually happened as the camera angle changed within a scene, the entire screen juddered, not just an object in the screen, but the entire screen.

-A flicker can be caused by severe things but is typically when the TV inserts an extra frame between existing frames, to the viewer this may look like a very fast flickering of the screen.
+A flicker can be caused by several things but typically when the TV inserts an extra frame between existing frames; to the viewer this may look like a very fast flickering of the screen.